-This assessment confirms the very high sensitivity rating of the site by the screening tool because of the site's assessed agricultural production potential and current agricultural land use for irrigated crop production.
+This assessment confirms the high sensitivity rating of the site by the screening tool because of the site's assessed agricultural production potential and current agricultural land use for annual crop production.
+The site is of high enough agricultural potential that it is suitable and used for viable rainfed field crop production.